 This the first phase of treatment typically occurs between the ages of seven and ten.
 Phase 1 treatment focuses on taking advantage of growing facial bones to create room for the emergence of adult teeth.
 For instance, Phase I treatment could involve extracting stubborn baby teeth and increasing the size of the jaw with expanders.
 Increasing the size of the palate or width of the jaw creates extra room for teeth to move.
 Sometimes, Phase I treatment can eliminate the need for invasive appliances later on in a child’s life.

 Phase II treatment begins after all adult teeth have erupted.
 This type of treatment typically involves the conventional metal and wire braces that people are accustomed to seeing.
 This phase of treatment aligns teeth by applying consistent but gentle force to teeth.
 As spacing issues resolve, teeth will appear noticeably straighter in a matter of months.
 After treatment is complete, patients will wear retainers to prevent teeth from moving back to their previous positions.

 Almost every teenager wants a straight, beautiful smile.
 A straight smile is an important social asset associated with youth, vigor, and health.
 Teens receiving braces have different options for treatment such as Damon self-ligating braces, conventional braces and Invisalign.

 One of our services that is incredibly beneficial to many teenagers is prescription mouthguards.
 A custom mouthguard is a wonderful way to protect your child from facial trauma caused by contact sports and other high-risk physical activities.
 Since a mouthguard from our practice is custom made, teens’ oral appliances will fit perfectly over teeth and braces so that it can provide optimal protection from hard and soft tissue injuries.

-For more information on treatment for children and teenagers, call NRH Orthodontics today!
+For more information on treatment for children and teenagers, call or text NRH Orthodontics today!

 Children and Teens FAQs